 Poor quality articles

-Pages that appear in Trove have been digitised from a microfilm copy, Trove pages will reflect the quality of the microfilm.
-As newspapers and gazettes are scanned in large batches it is not technically feasible to replace individual pages that appear in Trove.
-This means that we cannot replace a poor quality page, even if it is possible to find a better quality copy of the original.
+Newspaper and gazette pages in Trove have usually been digitised from a microfilm copy rather than the original printed pages.
+As such, Trove pages will reflect the quality of the microfilm.
+Newspapers and gazettes are scanned in large batches and it is not technically feasible to replace individual pages that appear in Trove.
+This means that we cannot replace a poor quality pages, even when it is possible to find a better quality copy of the original.

 Black screen when viewing articles